mluperon/ECE388/README.md

 Here's a general list of what needs to be accomplished in the coming days:
   - [X] CATME survery (due 11/8)
   - [X] PCB design (due 11/11)
-  - [ ] Tweak PCD design (due by Friday?)
+  - [X] Tweak PCD design
   - [ ] Research accelerometer
-    - [x]Pinout
+    - [X]Pinout
-    - [x]Power requirements
+    - [X]Power requirements
     - [ ]Data transimission
     - [ ]How it will be incorporated into code
+  - [X] Create design for fan guard
   - [ ] Create design for holding LCD and Rotary Encoder
     - 3D print?
     - Material?
     - Dimensions?
     - Where will it be mounted?
-  - [ ] Create design for backdrop (angle and height)
+  - [X] Create design for backdrop (angle and height)
     - Material?
     - How to accurately map out measurements?
     - Will it be attached to the project?
-  - [ ] Create fully functioning code prototype for UI
+  - [X] Create fully functioning code prototype for UI
     - [ ] Have peripheral go to corresponding port
-    - [ ] Ensure LCD can properly be navigated with rotary encoder
+    - [X] Ensure LCD can properly be navigated with rotary encoder
-    - [ ]Ensure values can be changed ONLY within their limits
+    - [X] Ensure values can be changed ONLY within their limits
   - [ ] **CREATE TEST PLAN**
     - We might need to plan out a day for this one, it will take a while
     - Do we need code tests?